Absolute Maximum Specifications

 Absolute maximum ratings are those beyond which damage to the device may occur.

-Prolonged operation between the operational specifications and absolute maximum ratings is not intended and may cause permanent device degradation.
+Between the operational specifications and absolute maximum ratings, prolonged operation is not intended and permanent device degradation may occur.

 Data input voltage

 This section shows the range of values for normal operation.

 Supply noise tolerance

 Differential data input swing (TP6a)

 Data Dependent Pulse Width Shrinkage (DDPWS)